entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 8. Regenerate the Secret for Client ID `YOUR-APP-NAME-de`.

-> Note: The Secret for this client will also needed in the `entando-tenants-secret.yaml`, for the property `dekcClientSecret` value `YOUR-KEYCLOAK-CLIENT-SECRET` below.
+> Note: The Secret for this client is also required in the `entando-tenants-secret.yaml`, for the property `deKcClientSecret` value `YOUR-KEYCLOAK-CLIENT-SECRET` below.

 9. Go to `Manage` → `Users`.
 Click `View all users` and choose the `admin` user.
 Go to [Role Mapping](../../docs/consume/identity-management.md#authorization) and make this assignment: Client `realm-management` and Role `manage-realm`.